Getting the Most Out of Auggie

 Weak examples:

-Pro Tip: Multiple URLs give personas more dimensional context.
+Pro Tip: Multiple URLs give personas more dimensional context — they can react differently to your brand story vs. commercial reality.

 2. Brand Name + One-Sentence Description